Edgebird/tech_challenge/README.md

 docker-compose up -d --build
 ```

-After the application has started enter [https://localhost:443](https://localhost:443)
+After the application has started enter [https://localhost:443](https://localhost:443) to display webpage.

 ## Why these products